filipe-silva/FireflyIII.Net/generated/docs/PreferencesApi.md

 List all users preferences.

-List all preferences of the user.
+List all of the preferences of the user.

 ### Example
 ```csharp